 John has wide ranging experience as an advocate in the field of regulatory and disciplinary proceedings, representing both regulators and registrants.
 He is a member of the Three Raymond Buildings disciplinary and regulatory practice group.

 John is well-versed in the legal principles underpinning healthcare regulatory work; he has provided training to the General Optical Council (GOC) in relation to expert evidence in regulatory health care proceedings.
 He is a member of the panel of advocates trained by the Nursing and Midwifery Council (NMC).

 John has developed wider regulatory experience outside the healthcare sector.
 He has presented cases on behalf of the Security Industry Authority (SIA) and has acted for registrants before the Architects’ Registration Board (ARB) and the Royal Institute of British Architects (RIBA).

 He is also instructed in police disciplinary proceedings involving allegations of misconduct and gross misconduct.

 First Tier tax tribunal

-John accepts instructions in the first tier tax tribunal and has acted for individuals trying to negotiate settlements with HMRC.
-He recently represented solicitors said to have deliberately avoided paying a substantial amount of tax.
+John accepts instructions in the first tier tax tribunal and has acted for individuals who are trying to negotiate settlements with HMRC.
+He has appeared in fully contested hearings and has also assisted in negotiated settlements for direct access clients.

 Bar Professional Training Course, BPP London (Outstanding; highest score in year in advocacy and criminal procedure and litigation)